Islam: God

 The central concept of Islam is tawḥīd (توحيد), the oneness of God.
 It is usually thought of as a precise monotheism, but is also panentheistic in Islamic mystical teachings.
-God is seen as incomparable and without multiplicity of persons such as in the Christian Trinity, and associating multiplicity to God or attributing God's attributes to others is seen as idolatory, called shirk.
+God is seen as incomparable and without multiplicity of persons such as in the Christian Trinity, and associating multiplicity to God or attributing God's attributes to others is seen as idolatry, called shirk.
 Thus, Muslims are not iconodules and do not attribute forms to God.
 God is instead described and referred to by several names or attributes, the most common being Ar-Rahmān (الرحمان) meaning "The Entirely Merciful", and Ar-Rahīm (الرحيم) meaning "The Especially Merciful" which are invoked at the beginning of most chapters of the Quran.
+The direct Arabic name for God, Allāh (الله), a term with no plural or gender, is also commonly used in other languages by Muslims and Arabic-speaking Christians and Jews to refer to God, whereas ISO (إله) is a term used for a deity or a god in general.
 Islam teaches that the creation of everything in the universe was brought into being by God's command as expressed by the wording, "Be, and it is," and that the purpose of existence is to worship God.
-He is viewed as a personal god and there are no intermediaries, such as clergy, to contact God.
-Consciousness and awareness of God is referred to as Taqwa.
-Allāh is a term with no plural or gender being ascribed to it and is also used by Muslims and Arabic-speaking Christians and Jews in reference to God, whereas ISO (إله) is a term used for a deity or a god in general.
+He is viewed as a personal god and no intermediaries, such as clergy, are needed to enable contact with God.
+Awareness of God is referred to as taqwa.

 Angels

-Muhammad receiving his first revelation from the angel Gabriel.
-From the manuscript Jami' al-Tawarikh by Rashid-al-Din Hamadani, 1307.
+Muhammad receiving his first revelation from the angel Gabriel, from the manuscript Jami' al-Tawarikh by Rashid-al-Din Hamadani, published in Tabriz, Iran, 1307 AD.

 Angels (singular: ملك, ALA) are beings described in the Quran and hadith.
 They are described as created to worship God and also to serve in other specific duties such as communicating revelations from God, recording every person's actions, and taking a person's soul at the time of death.
 They are described as being created variously from 'light' (nūr) or 'fire' (nār).
 Islamic angels are often represented in anthropomorphic forms combined with supernatural images, such as wings, being of great size or wearing heavenly articles.
 Common characteristics for angels include a lack of bodily needs and desires, such as eating and drinking.
 Some of them, such as Gabriel (Jibrīl) and Michael (Mika'il), are mentioned by name in the Quran.
 Angels play a significant role in literature about the Mi'raj, where Muhammad encounters several angels during his journey through the heavens.
 Further angels have often been featured in Islamic eschatology, theology and philosophy.